Yoel96/React-Contact-Book-Front-End/README.md

 # Contact App

 The frontend of this app was develop in React with the use of Node.js.
-This time the installation is way simpler, just use the following commands:
+This time the installation is simpler, just use the following commands:

 ```
 cd frontEnd